 Remember, your dog needs at least 30 minutes of activity each day to stay physically and mentally healthy.
 If you’ve committed to going on at least one daily walk with your doggo, then consider going one step further.

 Dog owners are often blamed for yard messes in the neighborhood, but the truth is that regular dog walkers help the safety and vitality of neighborhoods just by being part of the community.
 And if you bring extra bags, you can even help keep your neighborhood clean.

-Consider bringing a designated garbage bag along with you on your walks, hikes, bike rides, or runs.
+Consider bringing a designated garbage bag along with you on your walks.
 If you spot trash, you can easily pick it up for proper disposal or recycling.
 Let friends know about your commitment, and spread the habit.